Search

 Computer Vision applications for automated vehicle classification have a long history.
 The technologies for automated vehicle classification for vehicle counting have been evolving over the decades.
 Deep learning methods make it possible to implement large-scale traffic analysis systems using common, inexpensive security cameras.

 With rapidly growing affordable sensors such as closed‐circuit television (CCTV) cameras, light detection and ranging (LiDAR), and even thermal imaging devices, vehicles can be detected, tracked, and categorized in multiple lanes simultaneously.
-The accuracy of vehicle classification can be improved by combining multiple sensors such as thermal imaging, LiDAR imaging with RGB cameras (common surveillance, IP cameras).
+The accuracy of vehicle classification can be improved by combining multiple sensors such as thermal imaging, and LiDAR imaging with RGB cameras (common surveillance, IP cameras).

 In addition, there are multiple specializations; for example, a deep-learning-based computer vision solution for construction vehicle detection has been employed for purposes such as safety monitoring, productivity assessment, and managerial decision-making.